oawonuga92/Music-Recommendation-Using-FP-Growth-ML-algortihm/README.md

 I. Dataset Description:
 ---------------------
-The data set is an open dataset from lastfm.
-Lastfm is a music listening streaming platform.
 The domain of the dataset is related to music.
 The data was created and published by the same owners (lastfm).
 The data is available in a comma separated value (CSV) format and it has a shape of 289955 rows and 4 columns.
 The names of the 4 attributes are: user_id,  sex,  music_artist,  country.

 II.
 Methodology:
 -------------
 The methodology for this project involved the application of four techniques in big data analytics lifecycle.
 The techniques explored are
-1. Data-preprocessing
-2. Exploratory Data Analysis
-3. Data visualization
-4. Association rule mining (ARM) using FP growth algorithm
+1. Data-preprocessing   2.
+Exploratory Data Analysis     3.
+Data visualization     4.
+Association rule mining (ARM) using FP growth algorithm

 The methodology above is implemented programmatically on Google Colab platfrom with pyspark i.e python API for Apache Spark framework.
 Pyspark is employed for this project because it is well suited to handle big data mining tasks due to its flexible, scalable, and fast execution

 a.
 Data preprocessing
 --------------------
 i) Removal of duplicates: Two duplicate observations are found in the dataframe.
 Initially, there are 289955 rows, but after normalization using dropDuplicates ([ ]) function, the number of observation is 289953.
-The justification for data normalization is to remove duplicates and ensure each observation is a unique row.
 ___
 ii) Data Validation: The dataframe is validated to confirm if there is missing data, noisy data or errors in the datatype